Azure/communication-ui-library-android/README.md

 Please refer to the [wiki](https://github.com/Azure/communication-ui-library-android/wiki/Known-Issues) for known issues related to the library.

+## Ongoing work

+The support for chat experience is a work in progress.
+We are working to bring you chat and call-with-chat ui libraries in future releases.

 ## Further Reading

 * [Azure Communication UI Library Conceptual Documentation](https://docs.microsoft.com/azure/communication-services/concepts/ui-framework/ui-sdk-overview)